 The Alzheimer's Association - Central Illinois Chapter, is a donor-supported, not-for-profit health organization serving 20 counties in central Illinois.
-Its three office locations - Dixon, Peoria and Quincy - serve the needs of those affected by Alzheimer's and related dementias; advocate for policy change and research funding; and work in conjunction with its National offices in Chicago and Washington, D.C., to advance research toward prevention, treatment and a cure.
+Its two locations, in Peoria and Quincy, serve the needs of those affected by Alzheimer's and related dementias; advocate for policy change and research funding; and work in conjunction with its National offices in Chicago and Washington, D.C., to advance research toward prevention, treatment and a cure.

 To eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

 The Alzheimer’s Association Central Illinois Chapter would like to share with you our core value statements, which are our public commitments to you:

 We express empathy through education, research, advocacy, and support of persons with Alzheimer’s disease and their caregivers.

 We seek the best available Alzheimer’s treatment, research, and caregiving options to better instruct families and professionals coping with the disease.

 Quality of Service